 Harris recommends that prospective students begin familiarizing themselves with real-world business cases as soon as possible in order to gain a surface-level understanding of some of the key concepts and vocabulary that will come up in your McIntire courses.
 This is as easy as subscribing to and reading some of the world’s most popular business press such as The Wall Street Journal or Financial Times.
 Some of your current institutions may even give you free access to these sources.

-If you’re interested in learning more about the case-based study method and how it’s influenced my education, feel free to reach out to me, or any of the student ambassadors, via a coffee chat session or by requesting to speak with one of us directly.
+If you’re interested in learning more about the case-based study method feel free to reach out to any of the current student ambassadors.